klozn/java-sep-2021-tdd/10-programming-fundamentals-java/00-self-evaluation/README.md

     - When we let a pigeon fly, it should return textual value "Flap flap... oeh, look, breadcrumbs!"
     - It should be impossible to let a dodo fly (they're fly-less birds!)

-- [:x:] For all the specific birds that can fly (eagle and pigeon), we should also be able to get the maximum altitude it can fly.
+- [:heavy_check_mark:] For all the specific birds that can fly (eagle and pigeon), we should also be able to get the maximum altitude it can fly.
     - The maximum altitude is specific to a single instance (so 2 eagle birds can have a different maximum altitude).
 However, there is a range per bird type.
         - Eagles should have a maximum altitude between 4.000 and 5.000 meters (both including).
         - Pigeons should have a maximum altitude between 500 and 750 meters (both including).
         - Dodo's do not have the concept of a maximum altitude (as they don't fly...)

-- [:x:] Finally, create a `Sky` class.
+- [:heavy_check_mark:] Finally, create a `Sky` class.
 It should have a class - not instance - method that accepts (as an argument) an array of birds that can fly (only!).
     - Let this method loop over the array and let it call, each bird's fly method.
     - Each time, print the value returned by the fly method to the console.